Welcome to Numisology!

 rev.- MONETA S AVGG ET CAESS NN; Moneta standing left, holding scales and cornucopiae; * in field, IITR in ex

-Unlisted in RIC for mintmark IITR, only ITR is listed for Maximianus; even that is rarity R.
+Uncataloged variety of scarce Moneta reverse type from Treveri.
+Unlisted in RIC for mintmark IITRonly ITR is listed for Maximianus, and even that is rarity R. Ex-Elsen (sale 88, lot 407)

 (click image to see larger picture)